DoronShapiro/switch-android/README.md

 License
 ----
-This projected is licensed under the terms of the [MIT license](http://opensource.org/licenses/MIT).
+This project is licensed under the terms of the [MIT license](http://opensource.org/licenses/MIT).